allene-norton/rest-rant-example/README.md

 # Project REST-Rant

 REST-Rant is an app where users can review restaurants.
+You will be able to create, update, edit, and delete restaurants!